Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: LLM-PeerReview

-Overall, to infer the underlying ``truth'' score (\textit{unobserved}) behind the multiple weak/non-ideal score annotations (\textit{observed}) for each response, we construct a \textit{latent variable graphical model}~\cite{bishop2006pattern, everett2013introduction,chen2023neural} that includes a \textit{latent variable} representing the truth score.
-As depicted the graphical representation in Figure~\ref{fig: graphical model}, we next introduce the probabilistic generative process we construct from truth scores to weak scores labeled by LLM judges.

-First, for each response $\mathbf{r}^{(i,j)}$, we assume that its true score $t^{(i,j)}$ is drawn from a categorical distribution:
+\paragraph{\hypertarget{target:graph_model}{Graphical model construction.}} Overall, to infer the underlying ``truth'' score (\textit{unobserved}) behind the multiple weak/non-ideal score annotations (\textit{observed}) for each response, we construct a \textit{latent variable graphical model}~\cite{bishop2006pattern, everett2013introduction} that includes a \textit{latent variable} representing the truth score.
+As depicted the graphical representation in Figure~\ref{fig: graphical model}, for each response $\mathbf{r}^{(i,j)}$, we assume that its true score $t^{(i,j)}$ is drawn from a categorical distribution:

 where the distribution is parametrized by $\boldsymbol{\alpha}$.
-Next, similar to the concept of \textit{confusion matrix} commonly used in machine learning~\cite{bishop2006pattern,goodfellow2016deep}, we introduce an annotator-specific \textit{transition matrix} $\boldsymbol{\Pi}^{(j^{\prime})}$ to model the probability that an LLM confuses one score category for another, capturing its scoring tendencies and potential biases:
+Next, similar to the concept of \textit{confusion matrix} commonly used in machine learning~\cite{bishop2006pattern}, we introduce an annotator-specific \textit{transition matrix} $\boldsymbol{\Pi}^{(j^{\prime})}$ to model the probability that an LLM confuses one score category for another, capturing its scoring tendencies and potential biases:

 where $m, n \in\{1, \ldots, K\}$ and $K$ denotes the number of categories (i.e., the number of score levels).